 Preventing unsuitable people from working with children and young people is essential for keeping children safe.
-Rigorous selection and recruitment of staff and volunteers is therefore a key responsibility of the Head Teacher and Governing Body.
-We will ensure that the following areas are addressed:
+Rigorous selection and recruitment of Staff and volunteers is therefore a key responsibility of the Head Teacher and Governing Body.
+We will ensure that the following areas are addressed and adhere to the KCSIE updates of September 2018: